 - There are no dedicated TP rules in the UAE.
-However, following the recently implemented CbCR regulations, the UAE MoF has activated a number of exchange mechanisms with other tax authorities and competent authorities.
+However, following the recently implemented CbCR regulations, the UAE MoF has activated a number of exchange mechanisms with tax authorities and competent authorities in other tax jurisdictions.
 The UAE filed CbCR will be shared by the MoF with the relevant competent authorities who along with the MoF can review the CbCR for the following purposes:

 - assessing high-level transfer pricing risks.

 - assessing other base erosion and profit shifting related risks.